cert-manager/website/content/en/docs/concepts/certificaterequest.md

 istio-system   my-app-fj9sa                       True             mesh-ca      system:serviceaccount:my-app:my-app               4s
 ```

+#### Behaviour

+The Approved and Denied conditions are two distinct condition types on the
+CertificateRequest.
+These conditions must only have the status of True, and
+are mutually exclusive (i.e. a CertificateRequest cannot have an Approved and
+Denied condition simultaneously).
+This behaviour is enforced in the cert-manager
+validating admission webhook.

+An "approver" is an entity that is responsible for setting the Approved/Denied
+conditions.
+It is up to the approver's implementation as to what
+CertificateRequests are managed by that approver.

+The Reason field of the Approved/Denied condition should be set to *who* set the
+condition.
+Who can be interpreted however makes sense to the approver
+implementation.
+For example, it may include the API group of an approving policy
+controller, or the client agent of a manual request.

+The Message field of the Approved/Denied condition should be set to *why* the
+condition is set.
+Again, why can be interpreted however makes sense to the
+implementation of the approver.
+For example, the name of the resource that
+approves this request, the violations which caused the request to be denied, or
+the team to who manually approved the request.

 #### Approver Controller

 By default, cert-manager will run an internal approval controller which will